 Need a promotional video, commercial, meeting taped?
 Watertown TV can do it for you.
 Our professional staff has years of experience creating all types of video - including script writing, audio, music selection, graphic design and more.

-“Ask Aunt Ann” was given an Excellence Award in the Entertainment-professional category.
-The monthly show is produced by Nadeau and Lisa Steffl and is shot in a late 1950's TV style.
+Awards were given to the producers of each show and were judged by a panel of industry experts.
+For the second year “Ask Aunt Ann” was given an Excellence Award, this year in the Series-professional category.
+The monthly show is produced by Watertown TV Media Coordinator Jill Nadeau and Lisa Steffl and is shot in a late 1950's TV style.
 It features viewer's letters, recipes, crafts, romance with the boy next door and a song or two.
 The show airs Tuesday, Wednesday, Thursday and Fridays on channel 985 for Charter customers, it streams at the same times on Watertown TV's website, www.WatertownTV.com and can also be seen on demand at the site.
 More information about the show can be found at www.AskAuntAnn.com.

 Also winning an Excellence award was “Choosing a Canine Companion” for Computer-generated/Animation-professional category.
 The intro was created by Nadeau and featured bouncy mucis, simple animation of dogs with sound effects.

 Winning an Award of Achievement in the Performing Arts – Professional category was “Electrify Your Strings Dream Tour with Mark Woods,” the show was shot with four cameras at the concert Woods performed with WHS music department.
 The judges gave high marks to the use of a hand held camera that followed Woods on stage.

 Jamie Koepp won his third award for producing his show “Sports Talk with Jamie Koepp.”
 Koepp won in the Sports-Professional category.
 The show features interviews with a wide variety of guests, the award winning show featured Milwaukee sports reporter Tom Pippins.